Bobishe/network_simulation/README.md

 This prototype uses **React 18**, **TypeScript 5** and **Vite**.
 It provides a simple interface with:

-- Palette bar with tool buttons
+- Palette bar with tool buttons, including a HAPS (High Altitude Platform Station) node
 - Graph canvas powered by `reactflow`
 - Properties panel with a Formik form
 - State management via Redux Toolkit